-- Compile and locate the .hex file: Compile your new application in Efinity RISC-V Embedded Software IDE and locate the corresponding .hex file that contains the compiled code. - 2.
+- 1. Compile and locate the .hex file: Compile your new application in Efinity RISC-V Embedded Software IDE and locate the corresponding .hex file that contains the compiled code. - 2.
 Generate the Sapphire SoC with the new application: By using the Sapphire SoC IP Configurator, update the default on-chip RAM application with your new application compiled in the provious step.
-You may refer to the Modify the Bootloader Software to Extend the External Memory Size on page 18 on how to use the Custom On-Chip RAM Application in the Sapphire SoC IP Configurator. and you are now ready for the updating process. - 1
+You may refer to the Modify the Bootloader Software to Extend the External Memory Size on page 19 on how to use the Custom On-Chip RAM Application in the Sapphire SoC IP Configurator. and you are now ready for the updating process. - 1

 Note: You may opt to generate the binaries with the binGen.py helper script provided manually.
-Refer to Appendix: Re-Generate the Memory Initialization Files Manually on page 172.
+Refer to Appendix: Re-Generate the Memory Initialization Files Manually on page 177.

-- 3. Locate the new binaries for your application: After the Sapphire SoC is generated with your application, locate the new binaries, the range from 0 to 3 (up to 7 if FPU extension is enabled).
+- 3. Locate the new binaries for your application: After the Sapphire SoC is generated with your application, locate the new binaries, EfxSapphireSoc.v_toplevel_system_ramA_logic_ram_symbol<n>.bin where <n> is the range from 0 to 3 (up to 7 if FPU extension is enabled). - 4.

-EfxSapphireSoc.v toplevel system ramA logic ram symbol<n>.bin where <n> is - 4.
 Open the BRAM Initial Content Updater: Click at the BRAM Initial Content Updater tab to launch the BRAM Initial Content Updater.